greenboyroy/platelets/README.md

 * No support below IE 8 (apart from a browse happy link).
 * jQuery will be used (and used well) in the site.
 If you can go without, [please do](http://remysharp.com/2013/04/19/i-know-jquery-now-what/).
+* The site is being run on some kind of server and index.html is at root.
+If you want to run server-free, you'll need to drop some slashes from index.html.

 ## Extra stuff